Positive education: Theoretical approaches

-Sophie Christophy coined the term Education Positivity (EdPositivity) in 2018, with the founding of self-directed, consent, and children’s rights based education setting The Cabin.
+Sophie Christophy coined the term Education Positivity in 2018, with the founding of self-directed, consent, and children's rights based education setting The Cabin.
 Ed Positivity is an approach that transcends traditional subject silos and hierarchies, instead finding educational and learning validity in emergent and diverse interests, curiosities, and problem solving, pursued individually and/or in collaboration.

 Elizabeth Hurlock was one of the first psychologists to actually carry out experiments with positive psychology techniques to measure the effects of positive schooling in the field of education.
 Hurlock studied the effectiveness of praise and reproach in the classroom, arguing that praise was a more effective long-term incentive.
 Her studies found that praise was more effective for children regardless of age, ability and gender.

 Jeniffer Henderlong and Mark Lepper echo Hurlock's arguments that praise is beneficial to enhancing children's intrinsic motivation.
 Although some research doubts the effectiveness of praise, appropriate use of praise is proven to be positively correlated with confidence and better academic performance results.
 They support that praise increases the personal beliefs about one's ability to perform given tasks.
 Also, cognitive evaluation theory supports that praise enhances individuals' perception about performance outcomes and that positive moods induced by praise may contribute to effective outcomes.

 Arthur Chickering and Zelda Gamson focus on the pedagogy, the teacher's "how," rather than content and subject matter being taught, which is partly due to the scarce empirical research that has been done on college curriculum.
 Chickering and Gamson give seven research-supported principles regarding education and learning in the undergraduate environment for teachers to follow: